 The Anthropology Department offers a rigorous and comprehensive program for graduate students, who examine and experience anthropology through course study, fieldwork, and laboratory work.

-Our faculty members are at the forefront of research in fields that include religion, politics and society, human sexuality, the evolutionary biology of human and non-human primates, and archaeological research on long-term change in environments, agricultural systems, and early urbanism.
+Our faculty members are at the forefront of research in fields that include religion, politics and society, human sexuality, the evolutionary biology of human and nonhuman primates, and archaeological research on long-term change in environments, agricultural systems, and early urbanism.

 Social anthropologists typically identify themselves in relation to two broad types of concerns: regions of areal expertise and topics of theoretical investigation.
 Among world areas, the department has concentrated on four regions: Africa, Asia broadly conceived, the Islamic world, and Europe.
-These areal emphases build on center and department resources across the University, including the African Studies Center, the Center for the Study of Asia, the Center for Muslim Societies, and the Pardee School of Global Studies.
+These areal emphases build on center and department resources across the University, including the African Studies Center, the Center for the Study of Asia, and the Pardee School of Global Studies.
 In terms of theoretical topics, our social anthropology faculty are leaders in the study of youth and gender, religion and modernity, migration and belonging, psychological anthropology, and political anthropology.